developer-friendly/blog/docs/blog/posts/2024/0023-operational-authentication/index.md

 kubectl apply -f ./protected-endpoints/
 ```

-It takes a while for [Ory] Oathkeeper to notify the change in the Access Rule,
+It takes a while for [Ory] Oathkeeper to get notified about the changes to the
-but eventually, the following logs should be visible in `deploy/oathkeeper`:
+Access Rule, but eventually, the following logs should be visible in
+`deploy/oathkeeper`:

 ??? example "kubectl logs deploy/oathkeeper -c oathkeeper"